JAMESYN'S STORY

 They are often:

-- Respected in their organizations
+- Respected in their organizations and known for being highly capable

-- Used to solving difficult problems
+- Used to solving difficult problems — for everyone except themselves

 From the outside, their careers still look strong.